samiranghosh04/sea-js/README.md

 - **RxJS Integration for State Management**: The framework now incorporates RxJS-based signals for more dynamic and reactive state management.
 This integration enhances the ability to handle state changes and updates with greater flexibility and responsiveness.

+- **Function-Based Store Implementation:** The `Store` class has been further refactored into a more streamlined and functional approach.
+This change simplifies state management, helped us reduce the bundle size and it improves overall performance, while still leveraging RxJS's powerful reactivity.

+- **`createComponent` Function Refactor**: The `createComponent` function has been refactored to integrate seamlessly with the new RxJS-based `Store` implementation.
+This refactor allows for automatic re-rendering upon state changes and simplifies how components are initialized and updated.
+The updated function ensures better synchronization between state management and UI rendering, enhancing both developer experience and application performance.
+It is also now simpler to facilitate even smaller bundle size.

 - **Bundle Size Optimization:** SeaJS has achieved significant reductions in bundle size through continuous optimization.
-The bundle size has decreased from 1037 bytes to 288 bytes, then to 245 bytes, and most recently to an impressive 235 bytes.
+The bundle size has decreased from 1037 bytes to 288 bytes, then to 245 bytes, and finally to an impressive 235 bytes.
+This was further improved by switching to a function based `Store` from the class based implementation, and a more aggressive setup for Rollup and Terser leading to another whopping 11.064% reduction in bundle size making it just under 209 bytes.
 This progression highlights our commitment to maximizing performance and efficiency.
-We have reduced the bundle size by a whopping **77.338%!**.
+We have reduced the bundle size by a whopping **79.85%** from the original v0.0.1.

 - **Streamlined CLI**: The new `create-sea-app` CLI tool has been introduced to simplify project setup.
 This CLI offers a quick and easy way to generate new SeaJS projects with a single command, streamlining the development workflow.

 - **Updated Documentation**: The documentation has been enhanced to include detailed examples and usage instructions for the latest features.
 This update aims to provide clearer guidance and support for both new and existing users.

 - **Bug Fixes and Performance Enhancements**: Various minor bugs have been addressed, and performance optimizations have been made to ensure a smoother development experience and more efficient runtime performance.

 ### Why We Removed Our Implementation of Signals and Switched to RxJS